tardate/open-hamclock-backend/QUICK_START.md

 ## 🚀 Quick Start

+Because of recent changes to depend on other docker containers, we recommend the docker install over the native OS install.
+We are considering a mixed install where the other supporting docker containers are containerized (requiring you run docker) and enable the OHB install to be on your native OS.
+Input on this appreciated.

 ### Install in a container with Docker
 Download the manager utility that masks all the Docker details.
 Visit the releases page: